TomTonic/prune_backups/corner_cases.md

 Let's assume the actual directory to be pruned contains fully valid backups directories for the past month in the format `YYYY-MM-DD`.
 It is possible that none of those directories matches any of the filters for rule 2) from above. **All** backup directories for the past month would be pruned.
 Even though this is conforming with the above rules, it is counter-intuitive and would punch a whole into the sequence of monthly backups.

 The 24h-logic affects two days (today and yesterday).
 The 30 daily backups affect 30 days before that.
 This sums up to 32 days.
-There are two cases:
+There are three cases:

 1) The 32 days **affect two months M0 and M1** and **M1 is not completely covered with daily backups**.
     - M0 is the month that contains today.